-How to Apply a Spot Treatment CorrectlyNovember 25, 2020
+How to Apply a Spot Treatment Correctly, According to a DermatologistJune 01, 2023

-Mastering what order to apply your skin-care products in can be tricky.
-And even after you’ve solidified a routine of everyday products like cleanser, toner, serum and moisturizer, adding an acne spot treatment into the mix can cause confusion yet again.
-Should you apply the spot treatment as the last step in your routine or the first for maximum results?
+Mastering what order to apply your skincare products can be tricky.
+And even after you’ve solidified a routine of everyday products like cleanser, toner, serum and moisturizer, adding an acne spot treatment into the mix can cause confusion all over again.
+Should you apply the spot treatment as the last step in your routine or the first for the best results?
 Should you apply moisturizer on top of a spot treatment or around it?
-To answer all of these questions and more, we consulted with Dr. Hadley King, a board-certified dermatologist and Skincare.com expert.
+To answer all of these questions and more, we consulted with Dr. Hadley King, a board-certified dermatologist and Skincare.com consultant.

 The general rule of thumb is to apply spot treatments at night after cleansing and toning, but before applying serums and creams.
 “The active ingredients in the spot treatment will generally be most effective when applied to clean skin,” says Dr. King.
 If you apply a spot treatment on top of a thicker serum, cream or face oil, “it may get diluted or may not penetrate as well,” she adds.

 The exception is if the spot treatment you’re using is irritating or drying.
 In this case, she says you can apply a thin layer of moisturizer before your spot treatment to help minimize adverse effects.